 The vast majority of consumers whose credit scores are currently affected by tax liens and civil judgments will only see an increase of 20 points or less.
 While this increase may not seem like much, it can make a big difference.

 Most credit scores range between 300-850 points.
-Most lenders prefer a score over 640 points in order to consider you for a loan, a mortgage or other line of credit.
+Most lenders prefer a score over 640 points to consider you for a loan, a mortgage or other line of credit.
 If you’re on the cusp, a 20 to 60 point difference can be the difference between buying that new house or renting for a few more years.

 Are credit reports always accurate?